SaiMunukutla/Jenkins-ionicapplication-salesforce/README.md

 #Following are steps to be followed after launching AMI :
-1.Create an instance using AMI IONICApplication-Salesforce -Jenkins in Sao Paulo region.
+1. Create an instance using AMI IONICApplication-Salesforce -Jenkins in Sao Paulo region.

-2.Now have to check whether jenkins is up and running.Open
+2. Now have to check whether jenkins is up and running.Open
                           <ipaddress>:8080
 Jenkins dashboard will be opened now we have to manage plugins.Following are the plugins that are to be installed

-3.Goto dashboard-> manage jenkins->manage plugins->available (install without restart)
+3. Goto dashboard-> manage jenkins->manage plugins->available (install without restart)

   - Github Plugin
   - Docker plugin